This is the sixth posting in the

-This is the sixth posting in the series “THE TREE” which follows the life of a special Honey Locust tree in the Gardens at Waters East.
-If you have not read the first posting, it might be most helpful for you to do that.
+it might be most helpful for you to do that.
 Go to the archives in this Blog and check out the posting – Beginnings - found on March 7, 2014.
-Reading this short introduction will put this tree, this posting, and future postings in proper perspective.
-It will be helpful.
+Reading this short introduction will

 This is a special "360" photo taken in the Gardens at Waters East.